What is a Community Panel?

 - Signing up for our newsletter

-Panel meetings will take place at the Dudoc Vancouver, and will be open to the public for observation.
-We encourage you to observe and learn with Panel members.
-Please note that we ask observers not to interact with Panelists during sessions, and we are unable to provide meals or other accommodations to observers.
+Panel meetings took place at the Dudoc Vancouver, and will be open to the public for observation.
+We encouraged people to observe and learn with Panel members.
+We asked observers not to interact with Panelists during sessions.

-The Community Panel will also host public workshops on March 5 and April 2 at the Vancouver Aboriginal Friendship Centre Society.
+The Community Panel also hosted public workshops on March 5 and April 2 at the Vancouver Aboriginal Friendship Centre Society.

 What is the budget for the Community Panel?